-- If you're using a wireless connection, make sure you have a good signal strength and that your wireless device drivers are up to date
+- If you must use a wireless connection, make sure you have good signal strength and that your wireless device drivers are up to date

-- VPN's, including corporate VPN's on business-owned devices, may be routing your RDS traffic inefficiently and cause performance issues.
-Try disabling it.
+- Disable your VPN.
+VPN's, including corporate VPN's on business-owned devices, may be routing your RDS traffic inefficiently and cause performance issues.

 - If you're sharing a network connection, make sure no one else is hogging bandwidth with activities like gaming or streaming video

-- Run a connection speed test available here: http://speedtest.syr.edu and include the results with any report of performance-related issues.
+If you still experience problems, run a connection speed test available here: http://speedtest.syr.edu and include a screen capture of the results with any report of performance-related issues.

 RDS in your browser